HULKs/hulk/docs/tooling/pepsi.md

 For subcommands that build a binary, you can specify a target and a build profile.
 These include `build`, `run`, `check`, and `clippy`.
 However `upload` and `pregame` only supports a profiles, since it doesn't make sense to upload a webots binary to the nao.

+## Aliveness

+Using the `aliveness` subcommand, pepsi can query information from NAOs connected via ethernet.
+Different verbosities (`summary`, `servicese`, `battery`, `ids`, and `all`).
+Using `-j` or `--json` the aliveness information can also be returned as JSON for further processing in e.g. status bars.

+You can alse set a timeout via `-t` or `--timeout` (defaulting to 200ms) and specify NAO addresses (e.g. `22` or `10.1.24.22`) for querying the aliveness information only from specific NAOs.

+Further information on the information available via aliveness as well as the details to the protocol can be found [here](./aliveness.md).

 ## Shell Completion